cannulation

 Don’t rush

-It’s easy to rush things when under pressure in a timed exam such as the PLAB 2, however, this should be avoided wherever possible.
-If you rush through an examination or procedure, you’re not going to communicate well with the patient and you may miss out on key steps.
-Try to maintain a steady pace so that you’re able to perform the task within the time limit whilst communicating appropriately with the patient.
+It’s easy to rush things under pressure in a timed exam such as the PLAB 2, however, this should be avoided wherever possible.
+If you rush through an examination or procedure, you’re not going to communicate well with the patient, and you may miss out on key steps.

 Physical examination

-As we are already doctors we often assume that those stations in which we have to perform a physical examination will be the easiest, right?
-We think we know how to do them because we’ve already done them in real life with real patients.
 Unfortunately, this is not always the case, as the style of clinical examination in the UK can be very different from what we are used to.
-What did help me enormously was watching the physical examination guides provided by Geeky Medics as they showed me not only what to do but also how I was expected to communicate with the patient whilst doing so.
+What did help me enormously was watching the physical examination guides provided by Geeky Medics, as they showed me not only what to do but also how I was expected to communicate with the patient whilst doing so.

 Be yourself

-When we are practising, we can often create a fake persona for the assessment that doesn’t reflect who we really are.
+When practising, we can often create a fake persona for the assessment that doesn’t reflect who we really are.
 This can sometimes cause us to be perceived as ingenuine, so try your best to be your authentic self.
 In addition, avoid memorising long pre-rehearsed phrases as they often end up sounding very unnatural.

 It is just another day at work